-The Academy Trust is a charitable company limited by guarantee and an exempt charity.

-The charitable company's Memorandum and Articles of Association is the primary governing documents of the Academy Trust.
+The Brookvale Groby Learning Trust is a company limited by guarantee and an exempt charity.
+The charitable company is known as the Brookvale Groby Learning Trust.
+The charitable company's Memorandum and Articles of Association are the primary governing documents.